focus-editor/focus/LOG.md

     - Word wrap
     - See if memory usage can be improved
     - Custom title bar (currently too much work and not very robust)
-    - Linux support
+    - Linux support:
+        - Test drag and drop
     - Windows 11 support (custom title bar only, otherwise ok)
     - Have a user error log - with an icon in the title bar to toggle it
     - Ignore project folders which are children of another project folder?
     - Profile the whole project to see if we're doing something stupid

-- Open files by drag/drop (add them to standalone files if needed)

 - Optimise line offset storage and recalculation
     - We currently recalculate lines: